gankyplanky/random_rts/README.md

 A Starcraft II inspired RTS made in rust, with SDL2.
 This is a work in progress and is intended to be playable on Linux and Windows.

 # Try it
-If you want to test it out you can clone the repo with:
+If you want to test it out you can clone the repo with this command:
 ```
 git clone https://github.com/gankyplanky/random_rts.git
 ```